The Twenty Advancements in Gutter Guards: 1880 – Present

 - Porous filters, invented in 1974 by Dugan (this looks like any of the sponges)

 There have been some truly remarkable inventors, many of them more than 100 years ago.
 Overall, there have been about twenty advancements in gutter guards, as recognized by the U.S. Patent and Trademark Office (USPTO).
 What about the other 500?
-To quote patent lawyer Michael Lasky, patent lawyer with Merchant & Gould in Minneapolis, “Most new products are minutiae,” he says.
+To quote patent lawyer Michael Lasky, a patent lawyer with Merchant & Gould in Minneapolis, “Most new products are minutiae,” he says.
 “They are not true inventions, which is what a patent really is.
 They are insignificant, trivial advances.
 And that makes it much easier for a competitor to come out with their own ‘flavor beads’ or ‘triple edge’ or whatever.”¹

 Some classic designs, like the ones highlighted above, are still used today.
-Since you can only patent something unique once (and protect it for 20 years), everything else has been a spin off, modification or “flavor bead” of these core designs.
+Since you can only patent something unique once (and protect it for 20 years), everything else has been a spin-off, modification or “flavor bead” of these core designs.

-Currently, Alex Higginbotham holds ten US patents, two Canadian patents and two Australian patents.
+Currently, Alex Higginbotham holds ten US patents, two Canadian patents, and two Australian patents.
 He has several other patents pending in all three countries.

 While others have jumped on the bandwagon, no one else has been able to achieve a patent on the core technology that makes microfiltration possible.
 Most systems using microfilters remain unpatented or have been rejected by the USPTO as “unpatentable over Higginbotham” (one company over 100 times!).
-To date, no one has achieved a patent in this field without incorporating Higginbotham technology into their design.
+To date, no one has achieved a patent in this field without incorporating Higginbotham technology into its design.
 “Stainless steel microfilters” are not all the same and remain only one element of what makes Higginbotham technology perform to such a high standard.